Your Cart

 Delivery Format: Research-Based Fieldwork + Theory-to-Practice Manual + Residency/Field Lab

-Level 5 is a specialization and practicum-based program that bridges research theory and practical field experience in cannabinol-pathic medicine, biotechnologies, and micro-agriculture systems.
-Learners engage in retail diagnostics training, beta testing, and producer-level dispensary operations—from cultivation to data collection and customer diagnostics.
+Level 5 is a specialization and practicum-based program that bridges research theory to publishing and practical field experience in cannabinol-pathic medicine, biotechnologies, and micro-agriculture systems.

-Using ABC-IQ’s Manual: Theory to Practice, students integrate emotional intelligence, diagnostics, and biological response data into a working model of health-responsive plant medicine delivery.
+Using ABC-IQ’s Manual: Theory to Practice, students integrate protocols into practice.

 🧪 Skills & Competencies Covered: